Table of Contents

 Skip The Accessories

 The American Academy of Pediatrics (AAP) recommends that babies sleep in their beds on a firm mattress covered with a tight sheet.
 They do not need to buy pillows, blankets, positioners, bumpers, or stuffed animals.
-Sleep sacks and wearable blankets without weights are your best choices for keeping your baby warm.
-Make sure that the blankets are not weighted.
-The added weight may put pressure on your baby’s chest and lungs, which can cause suffocation.
-Compression sacks and swaddles are also good, but only while your baby can’t roll over.
+Sleep sacks and wearable blankets without weights are great choices for keeping your baby warm.
+The blankets should not be weighted.
+The added weight may put pressure on your babyโs chest and lungs, which can cause suffocation.
+Compression sacks and swaddles are also good, but only while your baby canโt roll over.

 Choose The Mattress And The Sheet Meticulously